NagisaLynn/NagisaLynn/README.md

  <p align="left">
   <samp>🔥 A passionate and driven software developer with a Bachelor of Science (Hons) in Computer Science from Coventry University and more than 5 years of experience in the IT industry.
-    <br>👨‍💻 My expertise lies in full-stack development using languages such as Javascript, Python, and C#, as well as frameworks such as Angular, Django and .NET.
+    <br>👨‍💻 My expertise lies in full-stack development using languages such as C# and Python.
-    <br>💻 Currently dealing with Microsoft ecosystem (majorly C#) at work while exploring on other programming languages, development stacks, continuous learning and staying up to date on the latest technologies at my free time.
+    <br>💻 Currently dealing with Microsoft ecosystem (majorly C#) at work while exploring and continuous learning other programming languages, development stacks and staying up to date on the latest technologies.
   </samp>
   <br/>
 </p>